 Robert Seidel, _grau, video, 2004.

 Turning the spray can into laser beam maybe redefines the graphitti art, but encoding the video stream from the algorithm surely redefines the video as the medium, and that is what artists like Karl Kleim do.
 This is one in his series of video works for a collaborative project of Carsten Nicolai, another German artist who uses programming, with Ryuichi Sakamoto.
-In my opinion, the algorithm and software define the very identity of video medium.
-The German artist Robert Seidel made his video work called _grau, by pure programming.
+German artist Robert Seidel made his video work called _grau, by pure programming.

-If it might be said that, in respect of identity, these artists and artworks are cool then, creating the 2D MutantZombies with such references in mind, we can be metaphorically designated as bastards of the cool.
-Our approach could be considered as a derivative or byproduct of theirs, while our production has its own life with particular interests, points, and scores.
+If, in respect of identity, these artists and/or artworks can be considered as cool then, creating the Photo-Robot project with such references in mind, we can be metaphorically designated as bastards of the cool in the sense that our approaches and our productions have their own lives with their particular interests, values, points, aims and scores.

 Tor Nørretranders, The User Illusion, Penguin Science, New York, 1999.